From armory

 | Too fine | "Import the search library" | Not independently meaningful |

-Right granularity test: Each task should be completable in a single PR, testable in isolation, and deliverable independently (even if not user-visible alone).
+Right granularity test: Each task should be completable in a single PR, testable in isolation, and deliverable independently.
+A completed vertical slice should be demoable or verifiable without waiting for unrelated slices.

 Group tasks into phases: